Cartoon Hangover: SuperF*ckers

 SuperF*ckers is an American adult animated series created by James Kochalka and directed by Fran Krause.
 Based on the comic of the same name, the series was launched on Cartoon Hangover's YouTube channel on YouTube on November 30, 2012.
 The series also features an uncensored version.
 The series ran until 2013.

 Hungover With Cade

 Hungover With Cade is a bi-weekly show hosted by YouTuber Cade Hiser that featured updates and sneak peeks about upcoming Cartoon Hangover cartoons, merchandise, and events.
 The series ended after 34 episodes.

 Bee and PuppyCat

 Bee and PuppyCat is an American animated series created and written by Natasha Allegri, and directed by Larry Leichliter.
 Fred Seibert serves as the series' executive producer, with producers Kevin Kolde and Eric Homan, as well Allegri co-producing the series.
-The series revolves around Bee (voiced by Allyn Rachel), an unemployed young adult, when suddenly she encounters a mysterious creature called PuppyCat (voiced by the Vocaloid program Oliver).
+The series revolves around Bee (voiced by Allyn Rachel), an unemployed slacker, when suddenly she encounters a mysterious creature called PuppyCat (voiced by the Vocaloid program Oliver).
 She adopts this apparent cat-dog hybrid, and together they go on an intergalactic babysitting gig to pay her monthly rent.